-

 Spiral Turn

-Definition: A useful type of turn that makes it possible to turn right when stepping forward on the left foot and to turn left when stepping forward on the right foot.
-This is accomplished by turning on the ball of the front foot leaving the free foot behind for as long as possible, and then allowing the free foot to loosely cross in front of the supporting leg.
-Spirals are often full turns, but more or less turn may be made.
+A type of turn enabling a right turn when stepping forward on the left foot, or a left turn when stepping forward on the right foot.
+Executed on the ball of the front foot, leaving the free foot behind before crossing loosely in front of the supporting leg.

 Spotting

-Definition: The action of focusing on a fixed point while turning.
-The head will be the last to turn and the first to arrive at the fixed point.
+The action of focusing on a fixed point while turning.
+The head is the last to leave and the first to arrive at the fixed point.

 Staccato